agsb/minute/docs/Minute.md

 _"The average English vocabulary is around 20,000 to 35,000 words."_

+The NGSL 1.2 lists 2809 words to cover almost of 90% of all corpus of about 273.613.534 occurences of words.

+## Processing

-Both Corpus gives long ordened lists of __words and counts__, that can be converted into __word, percents of total and cumulative percents__ then the magics appear.
-Eg. the NGSL 1.2 lists 2809 words to cover almost of 90% of all corpus (273.613.534 words)
+The NGSL and Google-N-Gram corpus gives long ordened lists of _words and counts_, that can be converted into _word, percents of total and cumulative percents_ then the magics appear.

+Sorting words by occurrence count, with percentages and cumulatives, and ordering letters as they occurs gives the sequence in following table.

 | character | order | sequence | cumulative |
 |---|---|---|---|